 There’s a couple of problems with what insurance has become in America and it has to do with the fact that it’s a bad business much like a “Ponzi scheme” or social security, and the fact that it has become something that it was never intended to be.
 But the true fault lies with the people who always vote for false hope and impossible security.
 People want something great without having to pay for it and I don’t care what system you live in, Communist, Socialist, Trade Union or Capitalist, that’s an impossible concept.
 Now that I think about it, you couldn’t even be a capitalistic system with this ideology because it is the exact opposite of the philosophy you supposedly live by.

 Sure, insurance is great when you first get it.
 Everyone’s putting money into the pot and only a few people are using it.
 But do you really think you can continue to get a great service for $10 a month, when you can’t even buy a happy meal for that much money?
 In this life, you will always get what you pay for.
-And I don’t understand why people will blow their disposal income on liquor every weekend, but refuse to pay top dollar for health insurance.
-People act like it’s a sin for doctor’s to charge a good price for a service that could save lives, but are perfectly fine with the local pub charging 600% profit on tap beer.
+And I don’t understand why people will blow their disposal income on liquor every weekend, but refuse to pay top dollar for health insurance or car insurance to protect yourself.
+It really makes no sense when you can use Car insurance comparison sites to find you the best deals, so it doesn’t always have to sound so bad and cost you a lot of money.
+People also act like it’s a sin for doctor’s to charge a good price for a service that could save lives, but are perfectly fine with the local pub charging 600% profit on tap beer.
 This mind set is what got us into trouble in the first place because it allowed insurance companies to form monopolies supported by the government.
 It turned insurance into something different.
 Oh yes, the people chose to have shitty health care in America and the government took advantage of it.

 Insurance was a decent idea when it was only supposed to cover absurd, unusual emergencies that could require costly procedures.
 And I don’t consider flood damage in a flood zone an absurd, unusual emergency, so that should tell you right there that certain insurance policies are absurd in and of themselves.
 The idea was that people would still pay for normal health care costs or damages to their vehicles.
 The insurance was only meant to be support in the case of a life threatening, rare emergency or possibly if you totaled your vehicle.
 Companies like one sure insurance have a range of policies available for vehicle drivers to protect themselves in case anything was to happen.
 This is how insurance is supposed to work.
 In this way, a lot of people will be bringing money together but only a very few will actually need it.
 Every person I know in my life has insurance, except for a few people.
 Yet, I only know one person who has had heart surgery.
 Interestingly, that person was the one who didn’t have insurance.
 My point is that there would be enough money to help a few people overcome something uncommon that will probably have a higher cost than what most people can afford.